wp-plugins/just-writing/readme.txt

 * Release date: October 26, 2013
 * Added rate and review reminder in the user profile page
 * Added reminder to make sure the Visual Editor is enabled in the user profile page
-* Added option to start in DFWM for new posts
+* Added option to start in DFW for new posts
-* Added option to start in DFWM when editing posts
+* Added option to start in DFW when editing posts
 * Added 'lighter' border option for title/body area
 * Cleaned up the De/Select All code in the user profile page, should work with all browsers now